rjzaar/docker-drupal/README.md

 [![](https://images.microbadger.com/badges/image/wadmiraal/drupal.svg)](https://microbadger.com/images/wadmiraal/drupal "Get your own image badge on microbadger.com") [![Build Status](https://travis-ci.org/wadmiraal/docker-drupal.svg?branch=master)](https://travis-ci.org/wadmiraal/docker-drupal)

-Opencourse modules built on [varbase](https://www.drupal.org/project/varbase) This is a merge of opensocial and wadmiraal/docker-drupal.
+Opencourse modules built on [varbase](https://www.drupal.org/project/varbase).
+But this docker file is a merge of opensocial and wadmiraal/docker-drupal.
 It contains a LAMP stack and an SSH server, along with an up to date version of Drush.
 It is based on [Debian Stretch](https://wiki.debian.org/DebianStretch).
 It then installs opencourse with composer.

 Summary
 -------